-7.4.1 Visit 3, Visit 10, Visit 17, Visit 24: Weeks 1, 25, 49, and 73 - Visits/Phone Contacts
+7.4.1 Visit 3, Visit 10, Visit 17: Weeks 1, 25, and 49 - Visits/Phone Contacts

-The Visits/Phone Contacts are to be scheduled approximately one week after study product initiation for all product use periods, as well as one week after the Week 72 Visit.
+The Visits/Phone Contacts are to be scheduled approximately one week after study product initiation for all product use periods.
 These visits may take place in-person or be conducted over the phone.